Can I have a Young Adult please? (24/8/2010)

 thieftakers apprentice cover

 The first Thief-Taker’s Apprentice was written as a stand-alone book back in 2006, largely.
 The Taiytakai and the Moon-Sorcerers of the Diamond Isles were both conceived back then.
 As of May 2009, Thief-Taker is now due to be published as a trilogy of short novels with the first, The Thief-Taker’s Apprentice coming out in the UK on 26th August 2010.
 An early excerpt (chapter one) is here for those as are interested.
-The second and third books, The Warlock’s Shadow and The King’s Assassin will follow in 2011 and 2012.
+The second and third books, The Warlock’s Shadow and The King’s Assassin followed in 2011 and 2012.
 For some of the stuff in the blurb, there, you have to wait until books two or three.

-Reviews?
 9.5/10 - “a gripping read, with engaging characters, that bodes well for future books in the series (and it has me that little more eager for ‘The King of the Crags’)” Graeme’s Fantasy Book Review.
 Not going to argue with that.

 … a cracking fantasy that deserves to be widely read and enjoyed. – My Favourite Books.
 With “sharp dialogue” and a “rich setting.